TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_WhatsThePoint.md

 Absolving ourselves of the responsibility for defining value just doesn't cut it - for small-a-agility to work, we all have to be on the same team, and we're *all* on the hook for working out the right things to do, always.
 Engineers, especially, are on the hook for working out *the costs* of both delivering *and running / maintaining* the software...

-... because *value* = "benefits **MINUS** costs".
+... because *Value* = "Benefits **MINUS** Costs", in our Capitalist world.
 It's what's left over after you've paid Bezos your compute bill, and the first and second-line support crew have claimed overtime for the incident where they all had to get out of bed at 2am because your thing didn't work, and you didn't give them any clues to find out what was wrong with it.

 Apples-to-apples comparisons of value are fundamental to small-a-agility - they're the basis of the prioritisation constraint.
 You can't "do the most valuable thing first" if you don't have a method for *comparing the different values of things*.
 Spoiler alert for the [third article](./Agile_Value.md) - there's usually only one or two genuinely valuable things to do, anyway - so do those.
 The rest is probably just bloat on your simple, elegant product.